felixkmh/DuplicateHider/README.md

 ![Icon Stack](https://i.ibb.co/NjxdSZC/grafik.png "Icon Stack")

 when placed in a ListViewItem in the DetailsView.
 See Playnite Documentation to see where else custom UI elements can be used.
-(This example is very crude and won't look good when a game name is too long.)
+Go [here](UiIntegrationExamples/) for two better examples.

 Next to the horozontal version `DuplicateHider_SourceSelector`, there is also  is also a vertically stacked version with the name `DuplicateHider_SourceSelectorVertical`.